shortdoom/immunefi-terminal/README.md

 Create a new Python environment, e.g., `python3 -m venv venv`.

-Install all dependencies with `pip install requirements.txt`.
+Install all dependencies with `pip install -r requirements.txt`.

 ## Running the Dashboard

 Execute `python run.py` to initialize the database.
 This will serve you a dashboard at `127.0.0.1:8001`.

 If `immunefi_data.db` is already present, `run.py` will look for new updates to insert.

+You can inspect new updates in `updates` table or by checking `git diff` / `git log` inside of the `targets` directory.

 ## Running the Downloader